google/turbinia/README.md

     server              Run Turbinia Server
 ```

-The commands for processing the evidence types of rawdisk and directory specify information about evidence that Turbinia should process.
-By default, when adding new evidence to be processed, turbiniactl will act as a client and send a request to the configured Turbinia server, otherwise if ```--server``` is specified, it will start up its own Turbinia server process.
-Here's the turbiniactl usage for adding a raw disk type of evidence to be processed by Turbinia:
+The commands for processing evidence specify the metadata about that evidence
+for Turbinia to process.
+By default, when adding new evidence to be processed,
+turbiniactl will act as a client and send a request to the configured Turbinia
+server, otherwise if `server` is specified, it will start up its own Turbinia
+server process.
+Here's the turbiniactl usage for adding a raw disk type of
+evidence to be processed by Turbinia:

 ```
 $ ./turbiniactl rawdisk -h
 usage: turbiniactl rawdisk [-h] -l LOCAL_PATH [-s SOURCE] [-n NAME]